Shalin0410/ee450_sashah_session2/README.md

 - Backend servers are already running before client connects
 - Each user has one repository with unique filenames
 - Inputs must follow the correct command format
+- For "push" commands, the file is to be present in the directory if not it will not push the file to `filenames.txt`

 ### Failure Conditions
 - Missing/corrupted input files (`members.txt`, `filenames.txt`, etc.)